Bane of Monotheism > Monotheism > No God > Evil > Morality > Free Will > Fundamentalism > Misc > Links

 5.2.
 The Mentally Disabled

-"What the Mentally Disabled and Those With Neurological Disorders Tell Us About God's Plan" by Vexen Crabtree (2008)
+"What the Mentally and Physically Disabled Tell Us About God's Plan: 3.
+Conclusion" by Vexen Crabtree (2008)

 6. Temporary Hell